 Team 513 will adhere completely to the National Society of Professional Engineers Code of Ethics.
 All assignments, decisions, issues, and discussions will be carried out with honesty and fairness.
 All commitments made will be honored and carried out with integrity.
 Any violations will be brought to the entire team and any repercussions will be decided as a whole.

 Team Roles

-Austin LaFever - Controls & Simulink Engineer
+Austin LaFever Lead Controls Engineer

 Design the system inputs and outputs in Simulink

 Create a preliminary control system for the project

 Find a controls professor to assist in MIMO design